coding-arnav66/Arnav-Python-Projects/README.md

 # 🐍 Arnav's 9th standard's Python Projects:

 Welcome to **Arnav-Python-Projects** — a collection of fun and beginner-friendly Python scripts created by me, Arnav Saket.
-Each project is small, easy to run, and designed to teach programming concepts while being enjoyable to use.
+Each project is small, easy to run, and designed to learn programming concepts while being enjoyable to use.

 ---